Golfer John Daly says he's staying vigilant about his health after finding out he has bladder cancer.

 Who gets bladder cancer?

-Studies have shown that long-term bladder infections can also increase the risk of bladder cancer.
+Studies have shown long-term bladder infections can also increase the risk of bladder cancer.
 People who drink lots of water each day tend to have lower rates of bladder cancer.
 This might be because they empty their bladders more often, which could keep chemicals from lingering in the bladder.

 Blood in the urine is the most common symptom.
 Other typical symptoms include: